scipion-em/docs/_sources/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst.txt

 The following software is installed on the machine:

-* Ubuntu 16
+* Ubuntu 20.04
-* Scipion on /usr/local/scipion (alias scipion): git installation branch release-2.0 with the following EM plugins:
+* Scipion on /usr/local/scipion3 (alias scipion3): git installation branch release-3.0 with the following EM plugins:

   * Ctffind4 4.1.10
   * Gctf 1.06